Isangeles/flame/README.md

 You can easily view documentation pages with `man` command.

-For example to display documentation page for XML files with .characters extension:
+For example to display documentation page for character data files:
 ```
-$ man doc/data/file/xml/.characters
+$ man doc/data/characters
 ```

 Note that documentation of data files is still incomplete.